23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 11: DUSHANBE

-Dushanbe, is a treasure of a city with just 800,000 people and a relaxed pace.
-A local expert guide will join the group to visit the National Museum of Antiquities, Rudaki Park and a few other sights on a city tour.
+Dushanbe is a treasure of a city with just 800,000 people and a relaxed pace.
+A local expert guide will join the group to visit the National Museum of Antiquities, Rudaki Park and a few other sights on a city walk.
+You’ll also be invited inside a mosaic masters workshop, learning the ropes of this intricate craft before heading back to the hotel for a bit of rest and relaxation before dinner.

 Included: Breakfast, Lunch, Dinner